‘Cobra Kai’ Has Just Been Renewed For A Second Season On YouTube Red And Fans Are Overjoyed

-Life is looking good for fans of Karate Kid as its hugely popular follow-up web drama Cobra Kai has just been renewed and given the approval for a second season on YouTube Red.
+Life is looking good for fans of The Karate Kid, as its hugely popular follow-up web drama, Cobra Kai, has just been renewed and given the approval for a second season on YouTube Red.
 If you’ve somehow managed to miss the 10 episodes of Cobra Kai that were all added to YouTube Red on May 2, you’re in for a treat.

-The 30 minute episodes pair Ralph Macchio as Daniel LaRusso with his old high school rival Johnny Lawrence, played by William Zabka, and together the two men navigate the grown-up world of their families, jobs and, of course, karate.
-Considering the rave reviews that Cobra Kai has garnered from day one of its airing, YouTube’s Susanne Daniels explained that she is not at all surprised that the hit web drama already has such a large and devoted following, and YouTube are pleased to approve Season 2 of Cobra Kai, as Variety report.
+The 30 minute episodes pair Ralph Macchio as Daniel LaRusso with his old high school rival Johnny Lawrence, played by William Zabka, and together the two men navigate the grown-up world of their families, jobs, and, of course, karate.
+Considering the rave reviews that Cobra Kai has garnered from day one of its airing, YouTube’s Susanne Daniels explained that she is not at all surprised that the hit web drama already has such a large and devoted following, and YouTube is pleased to approve Season 2 of Cobra Kai, as Variety reported.

 “This series had all of the right elements from the very beginning — compelling characters, a storied rivalry, and the talented original stars.
 The way viewers have embraced the new twist on this beloved franchise has been nothing short of amazing, and we’re thrilled to partner with Sony TV, Overbrook and the extraordinary creative team led by Josh Heald, Jon Hurwitz, and Hayden Schlossberg to create a second season.”